blakelivingston/avr_tinytune/readme.md

 ---
 Renoise 3.01 or better is required for song import.
 If updating a song from an older version of Renoise, the volume envelopes in the song need to be "Upgraded" in the envelope editing UI.
 The importer won't pick them up otherwise.

+Atmega8 support added via a patch contributed by <a href="https://github.com/lberezy">Lucas Berezy</a>!
+Output is on PB3, or pin 17.

 Features
 ---